On Beauville Structures for PSL(2,q): Introduction

 Indeed, if $1/r_i + 1/s_i + 1/t_i > 1$ then $T_{r_i,s_i,t_i}$ is a finite group, and moreover, it is either dihedral or isomorphic to one of $A_4$, $A_5$ or $S_4$.
 By \cite[Proposition 3.6 and Lemma 3.7]{BCG05}, in these cases $G$ cannot admit an unmixed Beauville structure.
 If $1/r_i + 1/s_i + 1/t_i = 1$ then $T_{r_i,s_i,t_i}$ is one of the (soluble infinite) ``wall-paper'' groups, and by \cite[\S 6]{BCG05}, none of its finite quotients can admit an unmixed Beauville structure.

 A considerable effort has been made to classify the finite simple groups which admit an unmixed Beauville structure.
-A finite abelian simple group clearly does not admit an unmixed Beauville structure as given a prime $p$, any pair $(a,b)$ of elements of the cyclic group $Z_p$ of prime order $p$ generating it satisfies $\Sigma(a,b,c) = Z_p$.
-In fact Bauer, Catanese and Grunewald showed in \cite[Theorem 3.4]{BCG05} that the only finite abelian groups admitting an unmixed Beauville structure are the abelian groups of the form $Z_n \times Z_n$ where $n$ is a positive integer coprime to $6$.
+A finite abelian simple group clearly does not admit an unmixed Beauville structure, since by~\cite[Theorem 3.4]{BCG05} the only finite abelian groups admitting an unmixed Beauville structure are the abelian groups of the form $Z_n \times Z_n$ where $n$ is a positive integer coprime to $6$.
 (Here $Z_n$ denotes a cyclic group of order $n$.)
-In \cite{BCG05}, the authors also provide the first results on finite non-abelian simple groups admitting an unmixed Beauville structure.
-More precisely they show that the alternating groups of sufficiently large order admit an unmixed Beauville structure, as well as the projective special linear groups $\PSL_2(p)$ where $p>5$ is a prime.
-Moreover using computational methods, they checked that every finite non-abelian simple group of order less than $50000$ admits an unmixed Beauville structure with the exception of the alternating group $A_5$.
-Based on these results and the latter observation, they conjectured that all finite non-abelian simple groups admit an unmixed Beauville structure with the exception of $A_5$.
+In \cite{BCG05}, Bauer, Catanese and Grunewald provided the first results on finite non-abelian simple groups admitting an unmixed Beauville structure, and conjectured that all finite non-abelian simple groups admit an unmixed Beauville structure with the exception of $A_5$.

 This conjecture has received much attention and has recently been proved to hold.
 Concerning the simple alternating groups, it was established in \cite{FG} that $A_5$ is indeed the only one not admitting an unmixed Beauville structure.
-In \cite{FJ,GP}, the conjecture is shown to hold for the projective special linear groups $\PSL_2(q)$ (where $q > 5$), the Suzuki groups $^2B_2(q)$ and the Ree groups $^2G_2(q)$ as well as other families of finite simple groups of Lie type of small rank, more precisely, the projective special and unitary groups $\PSL_3(q)$, $\PSU_3(q)$, the simple groups $G_2(q)$ and the Steinberg triality groups $^3D_4(q)$ are shown to admit an unmixed Beauville structure if $q$ is large (and the characteristic $p$ is greater than $3$ for the simple exceptional groups of type $G_2$ or $^3D_4$).
+In \cite{FJ,GP}, the conjecture is shown to hold for the projective special linear groups $\PSL_2(q)$ (where $q > 5$), the Suzuki groups $^2B_2(q)$ and the Ree groups $^2G_2(q)$ as well as some other families of finite simple groups of Lie type of small rank (where $q$ is sufficiently large).
 The next major result concerning the investigation of the conjecture with respect to the finite simple groups of Lie type was pursued by Garion, Larsen and Lubotzky who showed in \cite{GLL} that the conjecture holds for finite non-abelian simple groups of sufficiently large order.
 The final step regarding the investigation of the conjecture was carried out by Guralnick and Malle \cite{GM} and Fairbairn, Magaard and Parker \cite{FMP} who established its veracity in general.

 There has also been an effort to classify the finite quasisimple groups and almost simple groups which admit an unmixed Beauville structure.
 Recall that a finite group $G$ is \emph{quasisimple} provided $G/Z(G)$ is a non-abelian simple group and $G = [G,G]$.
 In \cite{FJ} it was shown that $\SL_2(q)$ (for $q>5$) admits an unmixed Beauville structure.
 Fairbairn, Magaard and Parker \cite{FMP} showed that with the exceptions of $\SL_2(5)$ and $\PSL_2(5) \cong \SL_2(4) \cong A_5$, every finite quasisimple group admits an unmixed Beauville structure.
 By \cite{BCG06,FG}, the almost simple symmetric groups $S_n$ (where $n\geq 5$) admit an unmixed Beauville structure.
 Recall that a group $G$ is called \emph{almost simple} if there is a non-abelian simple group $G_0$ such that $G_0 \leq G \leq \Aut(G_0)$.